icycandle/sublime-django-lookup/README.md

 ## Trigger Table

-These snippet's scope is `meta.function-call.arguments.python`, so they will only trigger in function call's parenthesis.
-Won't mess up with other python meta method snippets like `__init__` :)
+These snippet's scope is `meta.function-call.arguments.python`, so they will only trigger in function call's parenthesis `()`, instead of mess up with other python meta method snippets like `__init__`.

 | Trigger | Lookup |
 |---|---|